 Impervious area refers to surfaces that minimize the ability of rainfall to soak into the ground, causing runoff (ex: roofs, garages, carports, storage sheds, sidewalks, roads, parking lots, patios, etc.).
 The runoff can cause flooding and drainage issues.

 When billing for stormwater, we consider the amount of impervious area on each property.
 The stormwater fee reflects the amount of stormwater runoff that each individual property contributes to the community’s overall stormwater runoff.

 The more impervious surface area a property has, the greater amount of stormwater that runs into our conveyance system and streams, thus the greater demand on the drainage infrastructure.

 The ESU was developed by reviewing the impervious surface area of residential properties located in the City of Shelton.
 Each property was measured, and a median (average) impervious surface area was determined to be 2,900 square feet.
 2,900 impervious square feet equals one ESU.

-Our current rate structure has been in place since 2005, and the fees have been the same since 2009.
+Our previous rate structure had been in place since 2005, and the fees had been the same since 2009.
 The revenue generated by the current fees is not enough to pay for:

 - Necessary operations

 Additionally, the previous rate structure was based on tiers of impervious surface area and didn't equitably charge each customer.
 Here’s an example: a customer that fell within the first tier (0-5,000 impervious square feet or isf) paid one rate, the next tier (5,001-10,000 isf) paid a higher rate, then 10,001-25,000 isf, and so on, with a cap at 55,000 impervious square feet.